QuantEcon/data/lecture-python-intro/dynamic/README.md

 # dynamic data

-This data is updated regularly.
+This data is updated regularly using the scripts in `scripts/`.